 The terms of the Enforceable Undertaking

-In addiiton, it will also make a contrition payment of $2,000 to the Commomwealth Government’s Consolidated Revenue Fund.
+Additionally, it will make a contrition payment of $2,000 to the Commonwealth Government’s Consolidated Revenue Fund.

 Agreements send wrong message

 Industrial advocate Miles Heffernan is critical of Enforceable Undertakings.